phodara/LilygoTDisplayC5/PROJECT_MEMORY.md

 - Add a UART magnetic stripe reader for safe test-card experiments.
 Avoid storing or displaying full payment/access card data.
 - Try ESP32 Marauder on the board.
 ESP32-C5 support exists, but the LilyGO T-Display C5 display/buttons would probably need custom board support for a polished build.
 - Build an IR remote learner/emulator using an IR receiver and IR LED transmitter on spare GPIO pins.
+- Add configurable LCD backlight brightness using the AW9364 1-wire dimming driver on GPIO 25.
+See `docs/display-power-management.md`.

 ## Safety And Wiring Notes